JSila/status_change_monitor/readme.md

 }
 ```

-Currently, status change is defined only by the absence of element defined by CSS selector.
+Currently, status change is defined only by the absence or presence of element/text defined by CSS selector.